platformio/platformio-docs/boards/linux_arm/raspberrypi_1b.rst

       - Description

     * - :ref:`framework_wiringpi`
       - WiringPi is a GPIO access library written in C for the BCM2835 used in the Raspberry Pi.
-It's designed to be familiar to people who have used the Arduino "wiring" system.
+It's designed to be familiar to people who have used the Arduino 'wiring' system